-Through this program, students can request to connect with up to 2 alums per month for 1:1 conversations to:
+Through this program, students can request to connect with up to 3 alums per month for 1:1 conversations to:

 Gain insights and perspectives about a career path, field, organization, or industry;

 Get advice about career planning, searching and applying for jobs (including resume writing), networking, interviewing, or navigating life after CSSW; OR

 Seek support in general from someone who’s been in your shoes as a student

-- Fill out this mentoring program interest form.
-On the form, you will find a link to a directory with a list of all available volunteer mentors.
+Fill out this mentoring program interest form.
+On the form, you will find a link to a directory with a list of more than 300 alumni volunteer mentors who are eager to meet you!
 Select the one you’re interested in meeting.
 Note that you will have to complete this form for each request.

-- After submitting the form, you will receive an email confirmation as well as an introductory email from Jennifer March from Alumni Relations connecting you to the alum of choice within 2 business days.
-If you don’t hear from Jennifer in that time frame, please email her at email@example.com.
+After submitting the form, you will receive an email confirmation as well as an introductory email from Jennifer March from Alumni Relations connecting you to the alum of choice within a few business days.
+If you don’t hear from Jennifer in that time frame, please email her directly at [email protected] to follow up.

-- Once you receive the email, it will be your responsibility to arrange a meeting directly with the alum using the contact information provided.
+Once you receive the email, it will be your responsibility to arrange a meeting directly with the alum using the contact information provided.
 While Zoom meetings are recommended, you can choose a platform that works best for both you and the alum.